LiamG2/Sligo-Weather-Report/README.md

-# Basic Web App which automatically updates itself with the latest weather reports
+# Basic Web App - exploring Python-Only Frameworks

-Simple overview of use/purpose.
+Basic Web App which automatically updates itself (every 10 mins) with the latest weather reports relevant to the town/city of Sligo in Ireland.
+See link below.

 https://sligo-weather.streamlit.app